naskoap/rann/README.md

 ### Repository Structure

+*Note:* In the main folder, there is a `requirements.txt` file that contains a list of all of the packages we installed in the virtual environment used to generate and run the code for this project.
+You can recreate the environment by installing these packages with `pip install requirements.txt`.

 #### Data Folder

 The `/data` folder contains the data used in the experiment.
 There is one dataset for classification, under the `/classification` subfolder, and one dataset for regression under the `/regression` subfolder.